mayankpathak10/agv_navigation/ReadMe.md

 The AGV (robot here) drives around in a simulated world, navigating through obstacles using LIDAR sensor.
 Whenever an obstacle is recognized, the g-mapping algorithm prepares a binary 2D map of the environment.
 For example, if the robot finds an obstacle while moving around, like a wall or any solid surface, it refers that coordinates as 1 , meaning that there is a obstacle in front of the robot.

 After preparing a map of the environment, the robot uses path planning algorithm (A* algorithm) and finds a optimal path between its current position and the goal point.

+## About Authors
+__Bhargav Dandamudi:__ Graduate Student in M.Eng., Robotics, working as Teaching Assitant of Grad.
+Level Robotics Course.
+I am intrested to pursue career in Computer vision, planning and Medical Robotics related field.

+__Mayank Pathak:__ Graduate Student in M.Eng., Robotics, working as Research Assistant in Sensors and Actuators Lab in the University of Maryland, College Park.
+I am interested to pursue career in the field of Computer Vision and Machine Learning.

 ## Project Approach:
 1. Develop a custom map in the gazebo.